 \subsubsection{\textbf{Molecular Graphs}}

 The idea of graph representation is intuitive, where atoms are typically mapped to nodes and bonds to edges.
 Formally, a graph is defined as $G = (V, E)$, a set of of nodes (atoms) $V$ and a set of edges (bonds) $E$, where $(v_i, v_j) \in E$ indicates a bond between atoms $v_i$ and $v_j$ \cite{david2020molecular}.
-The attributes of atoms are represented by a node feature matrix $X$ and each node $v$ can be represented by an initial vector $x_v$ and a hidden vector $h_v \in R^D$.
+The attributes of atoms are represented by a node feature matrix $X$ and each node $v$ can be represented by an initial vector $x_v$ and a hidden vector $h_v\in R^D$.
 Similarly, the attributes of bonds can also be represented by an edge feature matrix.
-Note that both node and edge feature matrices do not directly encode spatial positions.
-Instead, an adjacency matrix $A$ is used to record the pairwise connection relationships.
-The element of $A$, $a_{ij}$, if equals to 1, means that there is a bond connecting node $v_i$ and $v_j$; otherwise, if equals to 0, means that these two nodes are not connected by a bond.
-Usually, the bond matrix and the adjacency matrix are combined to form an adjacency tensor (Fig~\ref{fgr:molrep}C).
+Note that both node and edge feature matrices do not directly encode connections.
+Instead, an adjacency matrix $A$ keeps track of the pairwise connection status.
+The element of $A$, $a_{ij}$, if equals to 1, means that there is a bond connecting node $v_i$ and $v_j$; otherwise, if $a_{ij}$ equals to 0, these two nodes are not connected by a bond.
+Usually, the edge feature matrix and the adjacency matrix are combined to form an adjacency tensor (Fig~\ref{fgr:molrep}C).
 Common node and edge features \cite{yang2019analyzing, mercado2020graph} are summarized in Table~\ref{tbl:molgraph_features}.

 One advantage of the graph representations is that they carry more structural information.
-Besides, molecular graphs as well as the subgraphs can be directly mapped to a chemical structure and thus are highly interpretable \cite{jin2020multi}.
-One drawback of the graph representation, however, is that the molecules are represented by many matrices, which require a large amount of disk space for storage and significant memory during computation, slowing down the efficiency of molecule generation \cite{david2020molecular}.
+Besides, molecular graphs as well as the subgraphs can be directly mapped to a chemical (sub-)structure and thus are highly interpretable \cite{jin2020multi}.
+One drawback of the graph representation, however, is that these matrices require a large amount of disk space for storage and significant memory during computation, which may slow down the efficiency during molecule generation \cite{david2020molecular}.